 - Shared prosperity;

-- Making the most of our potential;
+- · Making the most of our potential;

 - Thinking differently; and

 - Pioneering environmental responsibility.

 Our strategy has also been shaped by the need to respond to a range of key influences, which whilst challenging us in the short term also give rise to positive and sustained opportunity.
-These include
+These include:

-- The climate emergency and transition to net zero carbon; - Sustained COVID-19 recovery and new economic opportunities; - New trading relationships now that the UK has left the European Union; - The future of and changes in the way we work; - Changing factors of competitiveness including quality of life and natural capital; - Demographic changes and a need to attract and retain younger adults and sustain rural populations; - Our strong cultural and historic identities; - Major funding programmes; and - The wider and complex policy landscape.
+- The climate and nature loss emergencies and Just Transition to Net Zero; - Sustained COVID-19 recovery and new economic opportunities; - New trading relationships in post EU Exit era; - The future of and changes in the way we work; - Changing factors of competitiveness including quality of life and natural capital; - Demographic changes and a need to attract and retain younger adults and sustain rural populations; - · Our strong cultural and historic identities; - · Major funding programmes; and - The wider and complex policy landscape.

-We are committed to moving ahead in an inclusive way, building on new models of economic growth which put well-being at their centre, delivering sustainable and lasting growth that benefits all.
+We are committed to moving ahead in an inclusive way, building on new models of developing our economy which put wellbeing at their centre1, delivering sustainable and lasting growth that benefits all.
 Our focus goes beyond those things that are found in traditional economic strategies, recognising what is important to the South of Scotland, including:

-- Supporting fairer, more meaningful work; - Creating affordable, desirable and energy-efficient homes and widening choice; - Improving the health and welfare of those who are most disadvantaged within the region; - Building the capability and capacity of social enterprises and the Third Sector; - Investing in social infrastructure and education to enhance life prospects; - Putting the environment and sustainability at the forefront of growing our economy; and - Protecting, enhancing and enjoying our abundant natural capital; cultural and heritage assets and vibrant arts and festivals backdrop.
+- Supporting fairer, more meaningful work; - Creating affordable, desirable and energy-efficient homes and widening choice; - Improving the health and welfare of those who are most disadvantaged within the region; - Building the capability and capacity of social enterprises and the Third Sector; - Investing in social infrastructure and education to reduce poverty and deprivation and enhance life prospects; - Putting the environment and sustainability at the forefront of growing our economy; - Protecting, enhancing and enjoying our abundant natural capital; cultural and heritage assets and vibrant arts and festivals backdrop; and - Building wealth which benefits the local economy, our communities and people (Community Wealth Building).